-Rules and obligations
+Rules and employer obligations

-34 Is there any legislation protecting employee privacy or personnel data?
+Is there any legislation protecting employee privacy or personnel data?
 If so, what are an employer's obligations under the legislation?

-The Data Privacy Law of 6 January 1978 (as amended in June 2018) and the EU General Data Protection Regulation (GDPR) protect French employee privacy and personal data.
-Under this regulation, an employer may collect information on employees, except information regarding racial or ethnic origin, political opinions, religious or philosophical beliefs, union membership, health or sexual preferences.
-Under article L1221-6 of the Labour Code, an employer may collect personal information from an applicant only if the purpose of such collection is to assess the applicant's abilities to carry out his or her future duties or professional skills.
+Law No. 78-17 of 6 January 1978 on data privacy (as amended in June 2018) and the EU General Data Protection Regulation (GDPR) protect French employee privacy and personal data.
+Under the GDPR, an employer may collect information on employees, except information regarding racial or ethnic origin, political opinions, religious or philosophical beliefs, union membership, health and sexual preferences.
+Under article L1221-6 of the Labour Code, an employer may collect personal information from an applicant only if the purpose of such collection is to assess the applicant's abilities to carry out their future duties or professional skills.

 The Data Protection Authority (CNIL) controls the collection of personal data.
 Based on article 9 of the Civil Code, employees have general protection of their private life at work.
 The monitoring of employees in the workplace is also subject to restrictive requirements (eg, email and video monitoring).